Andros-Spica/hunter-prey-game-model/README.md

   - spotting/approaching
   - pursuing
   - shooting
+- retrieval
-- retrieval/butchering/processing
+- butchering/processing

-Other practices affecting hunting success (Niche construction)
+Other practices affecting hunting and foraging success (Niche construction)
 - Fire management
+- Monitoring and managing key non-prey species, such as elephants and large predators

 ## The Hunting Bout